 You will need to apply for graduation during the graduation application period.
 For information on how to apply and the deadlines, visit this page.

 If you have other questions for this page, please email Kathryn Angeles at email@example.com.

 Where can I find general information about NYU’s MS in Data Science program?

-Navigate to the NYU Master of Data Science overview page.
+Navigate to our Master’s in Data Science Admissions page.

 Where can I find general information about NYU’s PhD in Data Science program?

 Is the degree offered online?

 No, we do not have an online program.